Latest Digital Marketing Statistics – State of the Industry 2021

 10. About 28% of small businesses spend less than $500 on building their website.

 It seems the fear of wasting too much money on a website remains strong.
 Although it’s easier than ever to use DIY website-building software that requires no knowledge of code or, many business owners are still hesitant.
 The best idea here is to start small; build a landing page, include all the relevant information about the product/service you provide, and create your own social media presence.
-You can create something great using tools like Leadpages, which helps you make mobile-friendly landing pages, and OptimizePress, which creates pages that look similar to your WordPress site.

 11. 72% of consumers who search for local businesses end up visiting stores within five miles.